chlab/wp-tyk-dev-portal/README.md

 1. add wordpress-standard to phpcs: `./bin/phpcs --config-set installed_paths vendor/wp-coding-standards/wpcs`

 1. install the `pre-commit.sh` script as a pre-commit hook in your local repositories: `ln -s ../../pre-commit.sh .git/hooks/pre-commit`

+# Testing

+1. Install Node >=0.12.x

+1. run `npm install` in root directory of this project

+1. To run a feature test type `cucumber-js test/features/example.feature` in the command line

 # Working